 (3) Directors must have diverse qualifications, including knowledge, ability, experience in the Company's business and related industries, expertise that is beneficial to the Company, or in finance, accounting, management, or other areas as deemed appropriate by the Board of Directors, to ensure effective management and maximize benefits for the Company.

 Note Board Diversity Policy: The Board of Directors has established desired qualifications and seeks to recruit a diverse group of individuals to serve as directors, considering the skills needed and lacking on the Board, including profession, expertise, and gender, to create a diverse Board composition.
-In addition, to enhance the effectiveness of the Board of Directors must meet the qualifications specified in the Notification of the Capital Market Supervisory Board Tor Jor.
+In addition, to enhance the effectiveness of the Board of Directors, there should be at least one female director, as women are meticulous and prudent in management.

+(4) Independent directors must meet the qualifications specified in the Notification of the Capital Market Supervisory Board Tor Jor.
 4/2552 Re: Application for Permission and Permission to Offer Newly Issued Shares (No. 2).

 (5) Independent directors must be knowledgeable, competent, trustworthy, and independent in performing their duties, having no business relationship with the Company and no other relationship that could influence their independent judgment and performance of duties.